-Marketing & Sales Statewide Program of Study
+Marketing & Sales

 The Marketing and Sales program of study teaches CTE learners how to collect information to determine potential sales of a product or service and/or create a marketing campaign to market or distribute goods and services.
 Through this program of study, students will learn the skills necessary to understand and apply data on customer demographics, preferences, needs, and buying habits.